bobdenotter/boltflow/Working + updating a project.md

 ```

 This will revert the two `.lock` files to the version in git, and it will run
-the ‘install’ process to fetch the dependencies to match the previous state.
+the 'install' process to fetch the dependencies to match the previous state.